dotnet/docs-maui/docs/fundamentals/windows.md

 For more information about the lifecycle events, and their associated overrides, see [App lifecycle](app-lifecycle.md).

-The `Window` class also defines the following modal navigation events:
+The <xref:Microsoft.Maui.Controls.Window> class also defines the following modal navigation events:

 - `ModalPopped`, with `ModalPoppedEventArgs`, which is raised when a view has been popped modally.
 - `ModalPopping`, with `ModalPoppingEventArgs`, which is raised when a view is modally popped.